arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Portenta X8 successfully detected](assets/board-detection.png "Portenta X8 successfully detected")

 Now click on **START CONFIGURATION**.
-The tool will install all the required add-ons to make your Portenta X8 able to work efficiently with your PC.
+The tool will install all the required add-ons to make your Portenta X8 able to work efficiently with your PC leveraging serial communication.
 You can now proceed to the setup of the board connectivity by clicking **OK, GOT IT**.

 ![Out-of-the-box Connectivity Configuration](assets/ootb-wifi-config.png "Out-of-the-box Connectivity Configuration")

+***If you face any issue with this flow or you prefer to directly interact with your Portenta X8 through the command line, please refer to [this section](#working-with-linux) to learn how to connect with the board leveraging ADB service.***

 #### Wi-Fi® Configuration